navanxt/ProjectEuler-HackerRank/README.md

 # ProjectEuler+

-Coding contest with ProjectEuler challenges.
+Coding contest in HackerRank with ProjectEuler challenges.

  #1 - Multiples of 3 and 5